 Founded in 1976 by economist and activist Jim Tobin while still employed as a bank examiner at the Chicago branch of the Federal Reserve, Tobin was disgusted by what he saw from the inside and left the government sector to work on behalf of taxpayers.
 TUA has since gone on to become one of the largest taxpayer organizations in America.

-“I’d love to continue this work for another 44 years,” said TUA founder and president, Jim Tobin.
+“I’d love to continue this work for as long as possible,” said TUA founder and president, Jim Tobin.
 “Our work is critically important now more than ever, and it’s incredibly rewarding to work on behalf of taxpayers and lessen the tax burden foisted upon them by politicians and governments.”

 All combined, TUA has saved local, state, and federal taxpayers more than $200 billion of their hard-earned money since 1976.